alexclst/lbf-container/README.md

 ## Feedback

 Any feedback is welcome.
-Feel free to email me or submit issues on the [Bitbucket repository](https://bitbucket.org/alexclst/lbf-container).
+Feel free to submit issues on the [Github repository](https://github.com/alexclst/lbf-container/issues).

 ## Version 1